rankhamb-swapnil/MyCart/README.md

 # MyCart<br>
-This application help users to buy the produts through internet from home or office or any place.
+This application help users to buy the products through internet from home or office or any place.